Catpointers is reader-supported. The links in this article will earn us a small commission, which we dedicate towards building a better website.

 Let’s get the obvious one out of the way: you have to scoop at least once a day to keep your cat’s litter box from becoming stinky.
 If you don’t scoop, all your other efforts will be fruitless.

-Certain litters have properties that make your life a lot easier.
-For example, clumping clay litter will form solid clumps whenever it comes into contact with urine or feces, which makes scooping much less time-consuming.
+Certain litters have clumping properties that make your life a lot easier.
+For example, clumping clay litter will form solid clumps whenever it comes into contact with urine or feces, which makes scooping a bit less time-consuming.

 2. Litter deodorizer

 One of the most effective short-term solutions to a stinky litter box is deodorizers.
 As you might suspect from looking at the name, these products contain a chemical substance that binds with bad smells and instantly neutralizes them.
-The best litter deodorizers come as a powder or a spray that you can easily apply to fresh litter.
+The best litter deodorizers increase the carrying capacity of your litter and come as a powder or a spray that you can easily apply.

 Remember: while deodorizers increase your litter’s carrying capacity and do a great job of covering up bad smells, they only provide a temporary solution to the problem.